arthurOmanko/VRKoumeiTool/README.md

 ## Settings & Tweaks

-Settings can be changed in the file *vr_settings_for_IBL.xml*, which is generated the first time you start the game.
-Use `RenderScale` to tweak the resolution, **not** the internal resolution dialog, as that one will currently only change the resolution of the GUI.
+Settings can be changed in the file *VRKoumeiToolConfig.xml*, which is generated the first time you start the game.
 Tag      | Default | Effect | Mode
 ----     | ------  | ------ | ----
 `<Distance>` | 0.1 | Sets the distance between the camera and the GUI at `[0,0,0]`. | Seated